mtopircean/essential-oils/README.md

 - search through the database in order to pull a specific product by using the product name or ailment, in a way that does not restrict the user to use fixed and accurate names of the oil and ailment; user can search by part of the word, using upper or lower case
 - save the search under a patient name in order to be able to store the data in real time and be able to create a patient sheet that will later allow the user to take a very targeted approach with the customer
 - search the patient database, again, without major limitations, similar to the search system for product
-- access easiley a patients file
+- access easily a patients file

 FUTURE STATE: